tomstafford/choice-engine-text/README.md

 Thanks to Henry Cooke ([@prehensile](https://twitter.com/prehensile)) for advice on bots, Leila Johnston ([@finalbullet](https://twitter.com/FinalBullet), and to those I've talked with about these issues over the years (but who do not necessarily endorse the ideas in this essay), especially Nicol Harper and Laurence Piercy.

 &#9744; &#9744;

-Donate: if you enjoyed this project, you can donate via PayPal [here](paypal.me/tomqstafford).
-Proceeds will be split between the design team, who did far more work than they were paid for, with Tom's 1/3rd going to [City of Sanctuary](https://cityofsanctuary.org/), an organisation working to build a culture of hospitality for people seeking sanctuary in the UK

 ![](assets/logo.jpg)